NachoAlcaldeT/DAT250/Assignment6/Experiment_1.md

 This command sets up RabbitMQ on the default ports, with the management plugin enabled, allowing us to access the management interface.

 ## Issues Encountered
-During the installation process, we encountered no problems.
-The RabbitMQ server started successfully, and we were able to access the management interface without any issues.
+During the installation process, I did not encounter any problems.
+The RabbitMQ server started successfully, and I was able to access the management interface without any issues.

 ## Accessing the Management Interface
 After running the above command, RabbitMQ was accessible through the management interface at the URL http://localhost:15672.
 The default username and password are both set to guest.